What is Iceland most famous for?

 Aerial view of the rift between tectonic plates at Þingvellir National Park.

 There is a reason why Iceland is called the land of fire and ice.
-Here, volcanoes and lava tunnels exist in harmony with glaciers and ice caps.
-One minute you could be witnessing crystal formations inside an ice cave and the next minute, hiking up the infamous Eyjafjallajökull Volcano.
+Here, volcanoes and lava tunnels exist in harmony with glaciers and snowflakes.
+One minute, you could be witnessing crystal formations inside an ice cave, and the next minute, hiking up the infamous Eyjafjallajökull Volcano.
 The diversity of landscapes and natural phenomena is one of the top reasons why Iceland is so famous.

 Translating to “butter over dry fish,” Harðfiskur is the most famous food in Iceland.
 This Icelandic snack is chewy, salty, and delicious.
 It originates in the Viking era when cod fish were hung along coastlines to be dried by the salty sea breeze.
 Harðfiskur is a testament to Icelanders’ love of simplicity.